 - friend (n.)

-- Old English freond "friend," from Proto-Germanic *frijand- "lover, friend" (cognates: Old Norse frændi, Old Frisian friund, Middle High German friunt, German Freund, Gothic frijonds "friend"), from PIE *priy-ont-, present participle form of root *pri- "to love" (see free (adj.)).
+- Old English freond "one attached to another by feelings of personal regard and preference," from Proto-Germanic *frijand- "lover, friend" (cognates: Old Norse frændi, Old Danish frynt, Old Frisian friund, Dutch vriend, Middle High German friunt, German Freund, Gothic frijonds "friend"), from PIE *priy-ont-, "loving," present participle form of root *pri- "to love" (see free (adj.)).

 - friend (v.)

-- in the Facebook sense, attested from 2005, from the noun, but friend has been used as a verb in English since late 14c.
+- in the Facebook sense, attested from 2005, from the noun.
+Friend occasionally has been used as a verb in English since c.1200 ("to be friends"), though the more usual verb for "join in friendship, act as a friend" is befriend.
 Related: Friended; friending.
-Old English had freonsped "an abundance of friends" (see speed (n.)); freondleast "want of friends;" freondspedig "rich in friends", all of which would be useful now.
+Old English had freonsped "an abundance of friends" (see speed (n.)); freondleast "want of friends;" freondspedig "rich in friends."